Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 To learn is a lifelong endeavor.
-From learning how to suck your mother’s nipple to get out of bed when your body is wracked with arthritis there’s always was, is and will be something new to learn.
+Start with learning how to suck your mother’s nipple end with getting out of bed when your body is wracked with arthritis.
+There always was, is, and will be something new to understand.

-We learn all day long, every day and we don’t realize just how this singular activity sets humankind apart and above every other creature on Earth.
-It’s not that humankind is singular, it’s that humankind is so singular in so many ways.
-But nobody states it in so many terms, it’s as if humankind is scared to know who they really are.It's not that humankind is singular, it's that humankind is so singular in so many ways.
-But nobody states it in so many terms, it's as if humankind is scared to know who they really are.
+We learn all day long every day.
+And we don’t realize just how this singular activity sets humankind apart and above every other creature on Earth.
+It’s not merely that humanity is singular; it’s that humanity is so unique in so many ways.
+But nobody states it in so many terms; it’s as if humankind is scared to know who they are.It's not that humankind is singular, it's that humankind is so singular in so many ways.
+But nobody states it in so many terms, it's as if humankind is scared to know who they are.
 Click To Tweet

-Today education and learning are big issues, big business and even bigger question marks.
-There are thousands of methods of how to learn a foreign language, a trade, a sport, a hobby, how to perfect your game, on-going training … not to talk about kindergarten, grade-school, middle-school, high-school, college, university, post graduate and who knows how many stages I’ve left out.
+Today education and learning are significant issues, big business, and even bigger question marks.
+There are thousands of methods of how to study a foreign language, a trade, a sport, a hobby, how to perfect your game, on-going training, not to talk about kindergarten, grade-school, middle-school, high-school, college, university, postgraduate and who knows how many stages I’ve left out.

 No creature leans a foreign language–expect humans.
 Parrots might project a few dozen words but they cannot converse with another parrot and certainly not with another bird.
-English speakers can learn French and converse with anyone else who speaks Moliere’s language.
-Living first in Montreal, Canada, then in France, where the French is not the same, to say the least, is a learning experience in itself.
+English speakers can master French and talk with anyone else who speaks Moliere’s language.
+Living first in Montreal, Canada, then in France, where French is not the same, to say the least, is a learning experience in itself.

 First of all, mastering your own language, one of 6000 worldwide, is never-ending.
-I was just reading Stephen Jay Gould who had master penmanship.
+I was reading Stephen Jay Gould, who was a master of penmanship.
 His use of action verbs and expressive adjectives makes the words explode off the page.
 Reading his prose is a trip into English.
-Not only am I learning his specialties-paleontology, evolutionary biology, and history of science–but, I’m immersed and enraptured by his writing style.
-Oh, but to learn and come close in transmitting my message to you.
+Not only am I learning his specialties-paleontology, evolutionary biology, and history of science–but, I’m immersed and fascinated by his writing style.
+Oh, but to master and come close in transmitting my message to you.

-No creature learns a trade to earn a living–except humans.
+No creature masters a trade to earn a living–except humans.
 I went through a two-year apprenticeship in the diamond cutting industry.
-The goal was to learn how to take a rough diamond and go through the 4 stages so it would be the sparkling gem that adorns a newly married finger.
-I started out with the most challenging stage: cleaving.
+The goal was to understand how to take a rough diamond and go through the four stages so it would be the sparkling gem that adorns a newly married finger.
+I started with the most challenging step: cleaving.
 Diamonds have grain just like wood.
-As you can take an ax and split a log along the grain so it is with diamonds.
+As you can take an ax and split a log along the grain, so it is with diamonds.

-You have to learn how the grain runs in a diamond and you have to split the diamond where there’s an impurity–in order to have two pure pieces.
-It’s an art and some cleavers will spend hours peering into a precious stone to find the best way to cut it.
-You’re working with a compact but costly chuck of mineral.
-You also have to consider the cut with regard to the final pyramid shape–pointed at one end and flat on the other.
+You have to see how the grain runs in a diamond, and you have to split the diamond where there’s an impurity– to have two pure pieces.
+It’s an art, and some cleavers will spend hours peering into a precious stone to find the best way to cut it.
+You’re working with a compact but costly chunk of mineral.
+You also have to consider the cut in light of the final pyramid shape–pointed at one end and flat on the other.

-Then there is the sawing process–just like with wood, cutting across the grain–done with high-speed as-thin-as-you-can-get circular saws coated with diamond dust.
-This is followed by rounding–forming the round girdle before the final polishing stage where 57 exact-angle facets are glistened so the light dives into the gem and reflects back into your eye with all those scintillating rainbow colors.
-Get the angles wrong and the light goes through the stone.
-Each stone is a new challenge for a new work of art.
+Then there is the sawing process— like with wood, cutting across the grain–done with high-speed as-thin-as-you-can-get circular saws coated with diamond dust.
+Then, follows the rounding–forming the round girdle before the final polishing stage.
+Fifty-seven exact-angle facets glisten, so the light dives into the gem and reflects into your eye with all those scintillating rainbow colors.
+Get the angles wrong, and the light goes through the stone.
+Each stone is a new challenge for a unique work of art.

 No creature develops a learning method—except humans.
 And in particular, Maria Montessori.
 Neuroscience has confirmed the critical periods of massive learning absorption with children zero to six years old.
-Montessori recognized this in the late 1800’s by being around and witnessing children’s extraordinary powers of learning.
-Her method incorporates what I consider, at least for this blog post, one of the most important lessons of life: learning how to learn.
-Today’s parenting and schooling are focused on facts, figures and percentile scores.
+Montessori recognized this in the late 1800s by being around and witnessing children’s extraordinary powers of learning.
+Her method incorporates what I consider, at least for this blog post, one of the most important lessons of life: learning how to study.
+Today’s parenting and schooling are focused on facts, figures, and percentile scores.
 That’s how-much-you-know.
-It’s not how-well-can-you-learn, your-curiosity-to-learn, love-of-learning.
+It’s not how-well-can-you-read, your-curiosity-to-study, love-of-learning.

-Montessori literally integrated learning-and-life.
-Learning reflects life and life reflects learning.
-Today one of the key preventive measures for Alzheimer disease is keeping your mind active–learning new skills–whether they’re motor (woodwork-art-musical instrument) or mental (sudoku, word puzzles, chess) challenges.
+Montessori integrated learning-and-life.
+Studying reflects life, and life reflects learning.
+Today one of the critical preventive measures for Alzheimer disease is keeping your mind active.
+Mastering new skills, whether they’re motor (woodwork-art-musical instrument) or mental (sudoku, word puzzles, chess) challenges.
 Notice what learning is: the mind at work, the mind growing.
 Remember, it all comes back to the human mind.
-Watch this video to see how cultivation of learning right out of the cradle not only prepares us for life but maintains us alive.
+Watch this video to see how the cultivation of understanding right out of the cradle not only prepares us for life but maintains us alive.

 1. Free Choice

-Children can choose what pedagogic tools they want to work with (they may consider this as ‘play with,’ but this is where work and play are intertwined, where a child’s propensity for curiosity and discovery are harnessed).
+Children can choose which educational tools they want to discover.
+They may consider this as play with, but this is where work and play are intertwined, where a child’s propensity for curiosity and discovery are harnessed.
 They decide how much time they spend with a particular tool.

-The classroom is not a ‘free-for-all.’
-In fact the environment is minutiously prepared for the child’s development and an experienced teacher is present as a ‘guide.’
-The key to this learning is: liberty with responsibility, choice with limits.
-This is not the place to expand on these two principles but certain fringes (probably many more than that) of society today prone unlimited liberty and unlimited choice–with the disastrous effects we’re witnessing.
+The classroom is not a free-for-all.
+The teacher minutely prepares the environment for the child’s development, and with her experience, she is present as a guide.
+The key to this understanding is liberty with responsibility, choice with limits.
+Here is not the place to expand on these two principles but today, fringes of society prone unlimited freedom and unlimited choice–with the disastrous effects we’re witnessing.